 Once generated, you can use the API key in your application and submit an HTTP POST request to generate the snapshot of your choosing.

 The Snapshot API has many applications, opening a huge array of cool use cases restricted only by your imagination.
-Get started by accessing documentation on Meraki’s dashboard APIs and let us know how you plan on using this new API in the Meraki Community pages.
+Get started by accessing MV API documentation and let us know how you plan on using this new API in the Meraki Community pages.